oanda/apidocs/sections/orders.md

     {
       "id" : 43211,                        // The ID of the Order
-      "units" : 5,                         // The number of units in the Order "direction" : "long",                // The direction of the Order "instrument" : "EUR_USD",            // The symbol of the instrument of the Order "time" : "2013-01-01T00:00:00Z",     // The time of the Order (in RFC3339 format) "price" : 1.45123,                   // The price the Order was executed at
+      "units" : 5,                         // The number of units in the Order "side" : "buy",                      // The direction of the Order "instrument" : "EUR_USD",            // The symbol of the instrument of the Order "time" : "2013-01-01T00:00:00Z",     // The time of the Order (in RFC3339 format) "price" : 1.45123,                   // The price the Order was executed at